 Asexual reproduction — In this process of reproduction, there is an involvement of only one parent and the new offspring produced are genetically similar to the parent.
 There are different types of Asexual reproduction.

 Reproduction in Humans

 All human beings produce their young ones through the Sexual mode of reproduction.
 In this process, two parents are involved in producing a new individual.
-Offspring is produced by the fusion of gametes (sex cells) from each parent.
+Offspring are produced by the fusion of gametes (sex cells) from each parent.
 Hence, the newly formed individual will be different from parents, both genetically and physically.
 Human reproduction is an example of sexual reproduction.

-In human beings, both male and female have two separate sex organ, hence they are known to exhibit sexual dimorphism.
+In human beings, both male and female have two separate sex organ; hence, they are known to exhibit sexual dimorphism.
 Males have testes- also called testicles as their sex organs, while the females have the pair of ovaries as the sex organ.